 Domestic Surveillance and Wiretaps

-(Wiretapping) "The number of federal and state wiretaps reported in 2012 increased 24 percent from 2011.
-A total of 3,395 wiretaps were reported as authorized in 2012–1,354 authorized by federal judges and 2,041 by state judges.
-Compared to the applications approved during 2011, the number approved by federal judges increased 71 percent in 2012, and the number approved by state judges rose 5 percent.
-Two state wiretap applications were denied in 2012.
+(Extent of Wiretapping in US, 2013) "The number of federal and state wiretaps reported in 2013 increased 5 percent from 2012.
+A total of 3,576 wiretaps were reported as authorized in 2013, with 1,476 authorized by federal judges and 2,100 authorized by state judges.
+Compared to the applications approved during 2012, the number approved by federal judges increased 9 percent in 2013, and the number approved by state judges rose 3 percent.
+One state wiretap application was denied in 2013.

-"In 24 states, a total of 120 separate local jurisdictions (including counties, cities, and judicial districts) reported wiretap applications for 2012.
-Applications in California, New York, and Nevada accounted for 69 percent of all applications approved by state judges.
-Seventy-seven federal jurisdictions submitted reports for 2012.
-The Northern District of Illinois authorized the most federal wiretaps (90), approximately 7 percent of total applications approved by federal judges."
+"In 27 states, a total of 142 separate local jurisdictions (including counties, cities, and judicial districts) reported wiretap applications for 2013.
+Applications in California, New York, Nevada, New Jersey, Georgia, and Florida accounted for 80 percent of all applications approved by state judges.
+Eighty federal jurisdictions submitted reports for 2013.
+The Southern District of California authorized the most federal wiretaps, approximately 8 percent of the applications approved by federal judges.

-(Cost of Wiretaps) "Table 5 provides a summary of expenses related to wiretaps in 2012.
-The expenditures reported reflect the cost of installing intercept devices and monitoring communications for the 2,247 authorizations for which reports included cost data.
-The average cost of intercept devices in 2012 was $50,452, up 2 percent from the average cost in 2011.
-For federal wiretaps for which expenses were reported in 2012, the average cost was $57,540, a 20 percent decrease from 2011.
-The average cost of federal wiretaps varied widely from a low of $5,260 in the Southern District of Iowa to a high of $872,841 in the Eastern District of Washington.
-The average cost of a state wiretap ranged from a low of $176 in Burlington County, New Jersey, to a high of $575,231 in Gwinnett County, Georgia."
+(Average Cost of Wiretaps in the US, 2013) "Table 5 provides a summary of expenses related to wiretaps in 2013.
+The expenditures noted reflect the cost of installing intercept devices and monitoring communications for the 2,069 authorizations for which reports included cost data.
+The average cost of intercept devices in 2013 was $41,119, down 18 percent from the average cost in 2012.
+For federal wiretaps for which expenses were reported in 2013, the average cost was $43,361, a 25 percent decrease from 2012."Source:Administrative Office of the United States Courts, 2013 Wiretap Report (Washington, DC: June 2014).

 (Thermal Imaging) "In Kyllo [v United States], a federal agent used infrared thermal imaging equipment to compare the heat emanating from a triplex unit to the heat signatures of other nearby residences.
 Based in part on the equipment reading indicating that the defendant’s home was warmer than the others, the agent obtained a search warrant.
 Officers searched the home and seized marijuana plants growing inside.
 The government argued that the Fourth Amendment had no application, because the defendant had made no effort to conceal the heat escaping the walls of his home and had no reasonable expectation that passers-by would not take notice.